-The mill levy in the Recreation Fund was reduced by 0.242 mills.
-This reduction of property tax support was replaced by an increase in support from the City share of the Countywide sales tax.
-The mill levy for the Bond and Interest Fund was reduced by 0.10 mills.
+I am recommending the mill levy in the Recreation Fund be reduced by 0.242 mills.
+This reduction of property tax support will be replaced by an increase in support from the City share of the Countywide sales tax.
+I am also recommending the mill levy for the Bond and Interest Fund be reduced by 0.10 mills.
 This should have no significant impact on this fund, due to a reduction in the level of new debt that has been issued in recent years.